Monica Tranel: Local and state-level offices

 In 2004, as a Republican, Tranel sought election to the Montana Public Service Commission while working as a staff attorney at the commission.
 She was defeated in the Republican primary.

 After working at the commission for four years, Tranel worked for Republican Senator Conrad Burns in Washington, D.C., for a short time, before returning to Butte, Montana, in 2005 and opening a private practice in 2006.
 She later left the Republican Party.

 From 2010 to 2013, Tranel served as a trustee for the Montana Bar Association.
 In 2015, Tranel ran for the Helena City Commission.

 In 2020, as a Democrat, Tranel again sought election to the Montana Public Service Commission.
 She was defeated in the general election by Montana Senator Jennifer Fielder, a Republican.

 U.S. House of Representatives

-Tranel was the Democratic candidate for Montana's western congressional district, running against Ryan Zinke and John Lamb.
+Tranel was the Democratic candidate for Montana's 1st congressional district, running against Ryan Zinke and John Lamb.
 During the lead-up to the 2022 United States House of Representatives elections in Montana, American vlogger Hank Green interviewed Tranel in Missoula and Bozeman.
-Tranel lost to Zinke in the general election, receiving 46% of the vote to Zinke's 50%.
+Tranel lost to Zinke in the general election, receiving 46.5% of the vote to Zinke's 49.6%.

+In July 2023, Tranel became the first candidate to officially announce a bid for Montana's first congressional district in 2024.
+In a reprise of the 2022 election, she lost to Zinke with 44.6% of the vote to Representative Zinke's 52.3%.